📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 Control your vibe before it controls you.

-Also, don’t get it twisted — being kind doesn’t mean being weak.
+Still, don’t get it twisted — being kind doesn’t mean being weak.
 I’d rather walk away knowing I could break your jaw if I wanted to than be the one whose jaw gets broken.
+There is a huge difference between restraint and weakness.
 Be dangerous if you must, but keep it calm, controlled, and never stupid about it — just don’t end up in jail. 😶🌫️🦴🚫

 Now here’s something else most people won’t admit — morality itself can be a weapon. 🧠